What is the difference between residential and datacenter proxies?

 Let’s start with datacenter proxies – they are the most common proxies out there.
 When it comes to hiding your IP address, these proxies don’t have anything to do with your internet connection or Internet Service Provider (ISP) as these are completely independent of both.
 This way it easy for you to hide your IP address without being linked to one particular place.

-If you are in need of online anonymity, or you want to unlock content from another country, you might use a proxy service linked to a data center to help mask your IP address.
+If you need online anonymity, or you want to unlock content from another country, you can use a proxy service linked to a data center to help mask your IP address.

 What are residential proxies and why use them?